ShuntaIto/Twitter_Dialogue_Preprocess/README.md

 ## What's this?

-This ipynb contains script to pre-process data collected by twitter_scraper(https://github.com/Marsan-Ma/twitter_scraper).
+This ipynb contains script to pre-process data collected by twitter_scraper(https://github.com/Marsan-Ma/twitter_scraper) for Seq2Seq.

 ## How to use